 Finding the Trailhead

-Take U.S. Highway 321 from Maryville through Townsend and fork left, just after the Townsend Visitors Center, to enter GSMNP.
-Turn right onto Laurel Creek Road to join the Cades Cove Loop and continue almost half of the way around the loop.
+Take U.S. Highway 321 from Maryville through Townsend.
+After the Townsend Visitors Center, turn right onto Laurel Creek Road to join the Cades Cove Loop and continue almost half of the way around the loop.
 Turn right between signposts 10 and 11 at the sign for Abrams Falls, just before reaching the Cades Cove Visitors Center.
 Take the dirt road to the large parking lot for the trailhead.

 From Gatlinburg turn right at Sugarlands Visitor Center and go to Cades Cove.